 Getting Started with Smart PDF Viewer using Gemini AI Service

-This guide provides step-by-step instructions for integrating and using Syncfusion’s Smart PDF Viewer with Gemini AI services in your Blazor App.
+This article provides step-by-step instructions for integrating and using the Syncfusion Blazor Smart PDF Viewer with Gemini AI services in a Blazor app.

 Prerequisites